-This Crock Pot Ham takes minutes to prepare and you get to serve a wonderful dinner!
+This Crock Pot Ham takes less than 10 minutes to prepare and you get to serve a wonderful dinner!
 So easy to make and always turns out so good!

 This ham is so moist and juicy.
 John enjoyed it on sandwiches and with eggs and cheese for a few days after I made it.
 It kept great in the fridge.
 I think next time I make it I will slice it for sandwiches and put it in the freezer so we have it for John's lunches.

 I used part of the leftovers to make breakfast sandwiches that I froze.
 Just make up some biscuits, slice cheese and pieces of this ham and you have a quick and easy breakfast.

 This is our favorite holiday dinner ham.
 It pairs perfectly with side dishes and the spiral cut baked ham just tastes amazing.
 Plus it saves oven space and you can set it and forget it in the slow cooker.